Fr0zenCrane/UniCoT/README.md

 To perform evaluation using UniCoT-7B-MoT, you need at least one GPU with 80GB or more VRAM.
 While lower GPU configurations are acceptable, they are not recommended due to potential performance limitations.

 #### Evaluation
-To reproduce our results on WISE benchmark, you can use script `run_wise_self_reflection.sh`, you may specify your local checkpoint of UniCoT-7B-MoT and output dir using `--model_path` and `outdir`.
+To reproduce our results on WISE benchmark, you can use script `./scripts/run_wise_self_reflection.sh`, you may specify your local checkpoint of UniCoT-7B-MoT and output dir using `--model_path` and `outdir`.

 ```python
 gpu_num=8